MicrosoftDocs/powerquery-docs/powerquery-docs/dealing-with-errors.md

 ![Table with the sales column converted from a Number data type to a Text data type, and the resulting a new column containing both expressions.](images/me-working-with-errors-operation-errors-final-table.png "Table with solution for operation error")

-#### Nested values shown as errors due to Privacy Levels
+#### Nested values shown as errors

-In Power Query projects that have multiple data sources, each with different privacy levels and where data can't be transferred from one data source to the other, queries that rely on combining data from these data sources will yield errors on nested values (such as records, tables, lists, binaries and functions) that come from any of its data sources.
-This is because these values are lazily evaluated by the Power Query engine and cannot be staged locally by the Power Query engine hence the engine displays an error for those values with the message below:
+One of the causes of this error is that when the Data Privacy Firewall buffers a data source, nested non-scalar values (such as tables, records, lists, and functions) are automatically converted to errors.

 ***"In the past we would have returned a text value of "[Table]", but we now return this error.
 Please see https://go.microsoft.com/fwlink/?linkid=2099726 for more information***